PrioritySoftware/PrioritySoftware.github.io/_general/ODBC.md

 ## Requirements

-The Priority ODBC Driver requires that you have a Priority Application Server installed, with port 8005 opened.
+- The Priority ODBC Driver requires that you have a Priority Application Server installed.

+- To use ODBC, you must obtain a license for the ODBC module.

 ## Database Schema